-On Monday, LightningEllen from Livid Lightning and I revealed the first #LoveYourBacklog Week: seven days of love dedicated not to Valentine’s Day but to our ever-growing pile of video games.
-We’re encouraging everyone in the community to take part in several activities to show the world just how much their backlog means to them because the more titles you have, the more chance there is you’ll always have something to play.
+On Monday, LightningEllen from Livid Lightning and I revealed the first #LoveYourBacklog Week: seven days of love dedicated to our ever-growing pile of video games.
+We’re encouraging everyone in the community to show just how much their backlog means to them because the more titles you have, the more chance there is you’ll always have something to play.

 The first of these activities was to display a #LoveYourBacklog badge on our blogs with pride, and next up is writing a post about our overflowing libraries.
 To keep things simple I’ve decided to ignore my PlayStation 4 and physical libraries for now and concentrate on Steam only.
 I’ve trawled through all 282 of my digital games to highlight unplayed or unfinished titles in the following categories, so it’s time to show that backlog some appreciation!

 Game most likely never to be played

 It was hard to narrow this category down to only one title so here’s another that won’t get touched: The Gallery.
 I backed the Kickstarter campaign in March 2013 when the project was being made for standard PC as well as virtual reality, but since then it has been released on Steam with the advice ‘requires a virtual reality headset’.
 I don’t own an Oculus Rift or HTC Vive and, as VR makes me feel nauseous, I don’t plan on buying either so this is one series which is going to spend an awfully long time on my backlog.